 Main Subheading: The Science Behind Curly Hair

 The foundation of curly hair lies beneath the scalp, in the hair follicle.
-Hair follicles that produce curly hair are typically oval or asymmetrical.
-This asymmetrical shape causes the hair to grow out in a curved manner.
+In real terms, hair follicles that produce curly hair are typically oval or asymmetrical.
+But this asymmetrical shape causes the hair to grow out in a curved manner.
 Imagine squeezing toothpaste out of a round tube versus an oval one; the oval tube will naturally produce a flatter, more curved stream.
 Similarly, the shape of the hair follicle dictates the shape of the hair as it emerges.

 Comprehensive Overview